Seán Harrington (Irish republican)

 Seán Harrington (1900–1976) was an Irish republican paramilitary who later became a prominent member of the Society of Friends.

 Biography

 Born in Dublin, Harrington joined the Irish Republican Army (IRA), and fought in the Irish War of Independence.
-He opposed the Anglo-Irish Treaty and remained with the IRA through the Irish Civil War.
+He opposed the Anglo-Irish Treaty and remained with the anti-Treaty IRA through the Irish Civil War.

 On release, Harrington relocated to Dublin, where he found work as the caretaker at the Court Laundry.
 This was a difficult role, as local levels of crime were high.
 In December, he was tied to his bed and beaten, taking three months to recover; he apprehended an armed robber in April 1946.

 He broke his links with the paramilitary movement and also left the Catholic church, joining a group of Quakers; this group attracted some opposition, and Harrington lost the hearing in one ear after being attacked by a group of young Catholic extremists.

 By the late 1960s, Harrington had left Ireland and moved to Tring in Hertfordshire.